-Communication: All communication by the Instructor will be done through Moodle.
-It is your responsibility to check e-mail, and the course page on Moodle regularly.
+Communication: All communication by the instructor will be done through Canvas or email.
+It is your responsibility to check e-mail, and the course page on Canvas regularly.

-Lectures/Class: Attendance at all lecture/class periods is expected.
+Lectures/Class: This is a face-to-face course.
+Attendance to all lectures is expected.
 Please turn all cell phones off during class, keep laptops closed, and be respectful to the course instructor and your classmates.
 You should always bring a pencil and calculator with you to class.